Andrew McCutchen: 2010

-McCutchen began the 2010 season as the Pirates' every day center fielder.
+McCutchen began the 2010 season as the Pirates' everyday center fielder.
 "He's an All-Star.
-This year, probably", said Atlanta Braves manager Bobby Cox.
+This year, probably," said Atlanta Braves manager Bobby Cox.
 "Hitting.
 Running.
 Defense.
 Throwing.
 He's got it all.
 He catches the ball like Andruw Jones did when he was 19.
 You can't hit a ball [past him] out there.
 He's got lightning in that bat too."

 McCutchen posted a career day against the Chicago Cubs on May 14, going 5-for-5 with five runs scored in a 10–7 Pirates win.
 Teammate Garrett Jones also recorded five hits, making McCutchen and Jones the first Pirate duo since Hall of Fame inductee Willie Stargell and Bob Robertson accomplished the feat in 1970.
-"I guess we were just kind of competing against each other", McCutchen said, laughing.
+"I guess we were just kind of competing against each other," McCutchen said, laughing.
 "I don't know.
 I'd get a hit, he'd get a hit.
 He'd hit a homer, I'd hit a homer."
 McCutchen finished the month of May with career-best numbers, hitting .327 with a .901 OPS, which drew comparisons with Tampa Bay Rays All-Star Carl Crawford.

-McCutchen was not named to the 2010 National League All Star Team.
+McCutchen was not named to the 2010 National League All-Star Team.
 Pirates pitcher Evan Meek, who was named the Pirates representative, said that McCutchen was "very deserving" and should have gone as well.

 After hitting .226 in August, McCutchen batted .326, with 22 runs and 17 RBIs, in September.
 He also recorded 12 multi-hit games from September 3 – October 3.
 McCutchen said about the changes from August to September, "Honestly, I don't think I'm doing anything any different right now.
 You swing, and the ball finds a hole.
 That's it.
 That's the game of baseball."

 McCutchen finished his second major league season hitting .286/.365/.449 while adding 94 runs, 16 home runs, 56 RBIs, and 33 stolen bases (5th in the National League), with a 21.6 power-speed number (9th).
 On defense, he had 8 assists (3rd of all NL center fielders) and 2 double plays from center field (5th).

 2011

 McCutchen took the place of the injured Ryan Braun as a member of the National League All Star team at the 2011 Major League Baseball All-Star Game in Phoenix.
-On August 30, 2011, McCutchen hit a ninth inning homer against the Houston Astros to become the eighth Pirates player to record at least 20 home runs and 20 stolen bases in one season.
+On August 30, 2011, McCutchen hit a ninth-inning homer against the Houston Astros to become the eighth Pirates player to record at least 20 home runs and 20 stolen bases in one season.
 He was the first Pirate to accomplish the feat since Nate McLouth in 2008.

 McCutchen finished the season batting .259/.364/.456 with team highs of 23 home runs, 23 stolen bases, 87 runs, and 89 RBIs.
 He also had a 23.0 power-speed number (4th in the National League) and 89 walks (5th).
 On defense, he led all NL outfielders in putouts (414), double plays (5), and range factor/game (2.73).
 He was nominated as the Pirates' representative for the Hank Aaron Award.